When it comes to defining fruit quality, growers might think a bit differently than consumers.

 Both flower density and fruit set have a key role in fruit quality.
 “We know that trees that have a very heavy snowball bloom often have a lower percentage of setting flowers compared to trees that have a green bloom,” said Schupp.
 “The presence of so many flowers on creates a high demand for reserves and [the] current season’s carbohydrates.
 Even if the percent set is low, the sheer number of flowers will still require thinning.”

-Schupp suggests that growers always consider weather when selecting chemicals, determining application rates and timing applications.
+Schupp suggests that growers always consider the weather when selecting chemicals, determining application rates, and timing applications.
 “There’s a critical time,” he said.
-“The two days before and the four days after [application] are the most critical days when it comes to thinners.”
+“The two days before and the four days after application are the most critical days when it comes to thinners.”

 Schupp said, “From the standpoint of fruit set, low light and warm temperatures would be a bad scenario, but cool and sunny weather might be worse.
 Because we have no control over the weather, chemical thinning will always carry an element of risk.
 One of your challenges as growers is to find weather prediction that you believe and trust.”